Mbed-TLS/mbedtls/docs/proposed/config-split.md

 configuration options.
 The configuration options that are not boolean are located in the same section as the boolean option they are associated to.

-Open question: do we group them into a subsection?

 ## Repartition of the configuration options

 ### In `tf_psa_crypto_config.h`, we have: